jakubdziecielski/ImageLabeler/README.md

 ## Application in Docker
 Attached Dockerfile can be used to build the image and run the application in Docker.
-First make sure the images to classify are stored in `/input` directory.
+First make sure the images to classify are stored in `input/` directory in project root directory.
 To build the image from the project directory run
 ```bash
 docker build -t image_labeler .